Conservation Easement Steward

 - Functional knowledge of forestry operations and best management practices.

 - Ability to navigate in the forest alone with a map and compass, sometimes in remote locations.

 - Valid driver’s license, proof of insurance, and access to a reliable vehicle.

 - Familiarity with New Hampshire’s natural history and ecology preferred.

-The position includes a combination of office work, field work, and travel.
-Field work may be in inclement weather on occasion.
-Tele-commuting and in office work possible.
-Environmentally sustainable office building within walking distance of wooded trails.
+The position includes a combination of office work, fieldwork, and travel.
+Fieldwork may be in inclement weather.
+Tele-commute and in office work possible.
+Environmentally sustainable office within walking distance of wooded trails.

-Ability to move over rough terrain for extended distances and to navigate alone in remote areas.
-Ability to drive a car safely.
+Ability to move over rough terrain for extended distances and navigate alone in remote areas.
+Safe driving record.